A-gent/L4D2-Pipe/README.md

 The Strip_DevOnly plugin is experimental and untested, but it could strip FCVAR_DEVELOPMENTONLY flags from specified commands | 0.008.821a
-The Server Commands now outputs client-side messages, with color | 0.008.829a The 'testglobal' ConVar outputs a global message to all connected clients, with color | 0.008.829a
+The Server Commands now outputs client-side messages, with color | 0.008.829a The 'testglobal' ConVar outputs a global message to all connected clients, with color | 0.008.829a The 'pipe_test.sp' plugin waits for newly connected clients to fully join the server, then it display a client-side message to greet them | 0.008.829a